Yoga as exercise: Early influences

-Origins of Yoga as exercise include bodybuilding and gymnastics from Europe, haṭha yoga and traditional exercises from India.
+Modern postural yoga developed during the 20th century, influenced by Western philosophy and physical culture including women's harmonial gymnastics, and by Indian yoga, wrestlers' exercises, and Surya Namaskar.

-According to one theory, the system of physical education practised in the 19th-century Young Men's Christian Association, adapted by ex-military gymnasts for the schooling system in colonial British India, became the default form of mass-drill, and this influenced the "modernized hatha yoga".
-According to the yoga scholar Suzanne Newcombe, modern yoga in India is a blend of Western gymnastics with postures from Haṭha yoga in India in the 20th century.
+Postural yoga in India is a blend of Western gymnastics with postures from Haṭha yoga in India in the 20th century.
+The system of physical education practised in the 19th-century Young Men's Christian Association, adapted by ex-military gymnasts for the schooling system in colonial British India, became the default form of mass-drill, and this influenced the "modernized hatha yoga".
+From the 1850s onwards, there developed in India a culture of physical exercise for men to counter the colonial stereotype of supposed "degeneracy" of Indians compared to the British, a belief reinforced by then-current ideas of Lamarckism and eugenics.

-From the 1850s onwards, there developed in India a culture of physical exercise to counter the colonial stereotype of supposed "degeneracy" of Indians compared to the British, a belief reinforced by then-current ideas of Lamarckism and eugenics.
-This culture was taken up from the 1880s to the early 20th century by Indian nationalists such as Tiruka, who taught exercises and unarmed combat techniques under the guise of yoga.
+This physical culture was taken up from the 1880s to the early 20th century by Indian nationalists such as Tiruka, who taught exercises and unarmed combat techniques under the guise of yoga.
 The German bodybuilder Eugen Sandow was acclaimed on his 1905 visit to India, at which time he was already a "cultural hero" in the country.
 The anthropologist Joseph Alter suggests that Sandow was the person who had the most influence on modern yoga.
 The first handbook of asanas in English, and the first to be illustrated with photographs, was Seetharaman Sundaram's 1928 Yogic Physical Culture.

+In the West in the 19th century, a different tradition of physical culture developed for women, harmonial gymnastics.
+These systems, such as those of Genevieve Stebbins, Annie Payson Call, and Mary (Mollie) Bagot Stack, sought to provide what Sydney Ahlstrom called a "rapport with the cosmos", offering a combination of physical and spiritual health, in forms of "harmonial religion".
+These harmonial systems resembled yoga in being mainly for women, in using movement and breath, and in emphasising harmony.
+They were sometimes influenced by hatha yoga (for example, Stack had learnt some asanas in India), and contributed to modern yoga through cultural exchanges; they were eventually displaced by yoga, still largely for women.